arnavkamra14/CSE151A_MushroomAnalysis/README.md

 ![image](./F-Cap_Shape_dist.png)
 ### Methods
 ##### Data Exploration
-Our initial approach involved performing exploratory data analysis (EDA) on the mushroom datasets to gain insights into the distinguishing characteristics that could help distinguish a mushroom's habitat and edibility.
-These datasets have the potential to reveal discriminative features critical for distinguishing digestibility.
-Through careful data preprocessing—including cleaning, normalizing, and feature extraction—we aim to move closer to accurately distinguishing between edible and poisonous mushrooms.
+Our initial approach involved performing exploratory data analysis (EDA) on the mushroom datasets to gain insights into the distinguishing characteristics that could help distinguish a mushroom's habitat.
+These datasets have the potential to reveal discriminative features critical for distinguishing the various habitats.
+Through careful data preprocessing—including cleaning, normalizing, and feature extraction—we aim to move closer to accurately distinguishing between the unique features that determine a mushroom's habitat.
 [View the EDA Notebook](https://github.com/arnavkamra14/CSE151A_MushroomAnalysis/blob/RandomForest/Mushroom_Classification_CSE151A.ipynb)
 ```
 df = pd.read_csv('secondary_data.csv',sep=';', on_bad_lines='skip')